 With the breathing challenges associated with COPD, the last thing a person with the disease may feel like doing is exercising and risking becoming even more out of breath.
 Yet, exercise is crucial for all of us, including those with COPD, to maintain optimal health.
 In fact, there are several recent studies that document the proven pulmonary benefits of exercising with COPD, and that outline the negative outcomes for inactivity – such as increased hospitalizations and premature death.

-> Providing the top home health care Towson has to offer, Absolute Companion Care suggests the following types of COPD exercises, as recommended by the American Lung Association (after first getting approval from the doctor):
+Providing the top home care Baltimore, MD has to offer, Absolute Companion Care suggests the following types of COPD exercises, as recommended by the American Lung Association (after first getting approval from the doctor):

-> - Stretches.
+- Stretches.
 Stretching is often overlooked when developing an exercise regimen, but it’s vitally important.
 Research shows that stretching exercises performed in conjunction with cardio resulted in reduced episodes of shortness of breath.
 Stretch all of the major muscles with these exercises:

 - Bend from one side to the other; hold and then switch sides

 - Lift your ankle up behind you; hold and then switch sides

 - Gently turn the head to one side and then the other